Leveraging Open Information Extraction for More Robust Domain Transfer of Event Trigger Detection: Experimental Setup

-All models were trained for a fixed number of $10$ epochs.
-When training on the source domain, we used the source validation set to select the best model based on the micro F1 TD performance.
-Specifically, we chose the model from the epoch that yielded the highest validation TD performance.\footnote{ We also experimented with selecting the model based on the MLM perplexity of the target validation set, but that approach resulted in lower transfer results.
-It was essentially a trade-off for the model between learning TD adequately or adjusting to the target domain at the expense of TD performance.} When training on the source domain, \emph{implicit} model was additionally optimized with a simple grid search over the relation label embedding matrix hidden size and learning rate for it.
-We tried hidden sizes of $10, 50, 100$, and $300$ and learning rates of $0.0001, 0.00005$, and $0.00001$.
-When doing few-shot fine-tuning for \emph{joint transfer} and \emph{sequential transfer}, we fixed the hidden size to the one that yielded the highest source validation set F1 score.
-For the \emph{joint training} and \emph{in-domain training} experiments, we arbitrarily fixed the embedding size of the \emph{implicit} model to $300$ and $10$ across all the experiments, respectively.
-Throughout our experiments, we maintained a consistent batch size of $32$.
-Padding was applied to match the length of the longest example in each mini-batch.
-Also, we employed gradient clipping of model parameters to a maximum value of $1.0$ after each mini-batch update.
+When training on the source domain, we use the source validation set to select the best model based on the TD micro F1 score.
+Specifically, we choose the model from the epoch that yields the highest TD validation performance.\footnote{ We also experimented with selecting the model based on the MLM perplexity on the target validation set, but that led to worse performance than optimizing for TD F1 on the source validation set.
+The two options present a trade-off between learning TD adequately or adjusting to the target domain at the expense of TD performance.} Fine-tuning in \emph{joint/sequential transfer} regimes starts from the best model selected on the source validation set.
+In \emph{joint transfer} with the \emph{implicit} model, we perform mixed batch fine-tuning by averaging the source TD and target few-shot TD losses.
+Similarly, we average the source TD and RE losses with the target few-shot TD and RE losses in the \emph{joint transfer} with the \emph{explicit} model.
+Throughout experiments, we use a batch size of $B\!=\!32$.
+Also, we employ gradient clipping of model parameters to a maximum of $1.0$ before each mini-batch update.
+We do transfer experiments with $0, 5, 10, 50, 100, 250$, and $500$ shots.
+For MLM and \emph{in-domain training}, we update the models' parameters in an alternate fashion inside each epoch: first, based on target training data MLM loss, and then based on target few-shot loss.
+The MLM \emph{sequential transfer} is similar as without MLM.
+The difference is in the starting model, which is obtained by first training in the same described alternate fashion but with updates based on MLM loss on target training data and TD loss on source training data.

-As stated in the few-shot \emph{joint/sequential transfer} regimes, we initiated fine-tuning from the best model selected on the source validation set.
-Further, we fine-tuned it for a fixed number of $10$ epochs, following a similar procedure as the \emph{joint/in-domain training} regimes.
-In the second stage of the \emph{joint transfer} for the \emph{explicit model}, we averaged the source TD and RD loss with the target few-shot TD and RD loss on a mini-batch basis.
-Similarly, we averaged the source TD and target few-shot TD loss for the \emph{joint transfer} of the \emph{implicit model}.